A Buyer’s Guide For Household Moves

 - Be sure to keep your broken items.

-- Don’t throw them away, but set them aside in case the damage must be inspected for your claim.
-Submit claims as soon as possible in order to expedite the process.
+- Do not throw them away but set them aside in case the damage must be inspected for your claim.
+Submit claims as soon as possible to expedite the process.

 - If you notice a missing or broken item on the day of the move, be sure to say something to your movers right then to protect your rights.
-If you don’t, it’s hard to prove who is at fault.
+If you do not, it is hard to prove who is at fault.

 - How much will I recover as compensation?